john-arcus/concrete-php-assert/README.md

 ## Do you really need it?

+I started this project to make typing assertion invocations easier.
+As I implemented my idea I started to doubt if the project was worthwhile.
+So, bear in mind.
+This project might be pointless and you might be better of not using it.
+Meanwhile, I had started so I had to finish it.

 If you just want a short name for that class you could `use` the short version of the name.

 See: [Using namespaces: Aliasing/Importing](http://php.net/manual/en/language.namespaces.importing.php)